QMIND-Team/Modern-OT/README.md

 pip install pyAudioAnalysis matplotlib numpy
 ```

-The meat & potatoes of this code is in `segmentation.py`, but first, you'll need to make some changes to the
+The meat & potatoes of this code is in `segmentation.py`.
-pyAudioAnalysis library.

-## Modifying pyAudioAnalysis
+## Changes to pyAudioAnalysis

+There were some buggy features in pyAudioAnalysis, and many features that were not necessary for this project.
+To make the project self-contained, the elements of pyAudioAnalysis we needed have been put into the `/lib/` folder.
+There should be no more need to make changes to any packages.
+The following was a log of what was changed, *but
+none of these changes need to be made anymore*.

 As only mono audio is required, a revision is made to `audioBasicIO.py`, line 110.
 This original code is: